 Now, I will say that I do not take nearly the therapeutic dose of each of these, but I don’t think that is necessary.
 And I also think easing into it is better.
 So, maybe 6 months from now, I’ll be taking a lot more.
 Who knows.

 All in all, I am trying to take back my health, slowly and deliberately.
-Keto has kept me off insulin and now I need to focus on some other areas of inflammation and immune system issues.
+Keto kept me off insulin for a while, unfortunately not anymore, and now I need to focus on some other areas of inflammation and immune system issues.
 Healing my gut plays a big role too since I’ve had 4 rounds of antibiotics in the last 6 months which is more than the last 20 years.
 My poor microbiome.

 This is just a step towards natural health for my body!